-- B. "Newman Projections": look straight down one C-C bond - 1.
-If both bonded carbons are tetrahedral, there will be three bonds extending from the front carbon, and three more bonds extending from the back carbon - 2.
-Terms: - 1.
-Dihedral angle: angle between a bond on the front atom relative to a bond on the back atom - 2.
-Eclipsed: when bonds are aligned.
-0°, 120°, 240°, 360° dihedral angles - 3.
-Staggered: when bonds are as far apart as possible: 60°, 180°, 300° - 4.
-Skew: anything else in between the eclipsed and staggered extremes
+B. "Newman Projections": look straight down one C-C bond

+- If both bonded carbons are tetrahedral, there will be three bonds extending from the front carbon, and three more bonds extending from the back carbon - Terms: - O Dihedral angle: angle between a bond on the front atom relative to a bond on the back atom - o Eclipsed: when bonds are aligned.
+0°, 120°, 240°, 360° dihedral angles - o Staggered: when bonds are as far apart as possible: 60°, 180°, 300° - Skew: anything else in between the eclipsed and staggered extremes